 To say the Space Jam soundtrack is the greatest sports movie album of all time is not hyperbole.
 It's the truth.
 Nothing before it and nothing since has been as electric as the Warner Sunset Records and Atlantic Records compilation.

 The soundtrack went certified platinum six times and MJ even helped handpick the artists for it, according to Yahoo Sports NBA.
 James Newton Howard — the man responsible for the film's score — definitely had some big names to help the Warner Bros. motion picture become even more iconic.

-So while we are all pretty much stuck at home due to the coronavirus outbreak, let’s do the impossible and rank each and every song from the soundtrack.
+So while everyone is pretty much stuck at home due to the coronavirus pandemic, let's do the impossible and rank each and every song from the soundtrack.

 14. "Givin' U All That I've Got"

 This song is so 1990s.
 While it was fun watching the Tune Squad get pumped up for the big game — primarily Elmer Fudd tying on his headband like he's about to rob a bank — the song just doesn't age as well as the others on the soundtrack.

 Artists: Spin Doctors, Biz Markie